joblib/joblib/doc/memory.rst

 ----------------------------

 It is possible to use `Memory` as a context manager.
 At the exit of the `with` block, the context manager takes care of closing the database that keeps track of the access to the cache.
-This is useful in particular to avoid locking the caching directory.
+This is useful in particular to avoid locking the caching directory (the file semantics between Windows and Unix differ, so you may be getting lock erros under Windows even if your code works well under Unix).
 A typical usage example is when the caching directory needs to be erased (e.g., after the tests).

 	>>> def func(x):
 	...     print 'Running func(%s)' % x